apeksha104/Reddit-Data-Pipeline/README.md

 Monitoring is facilitated through the Airflow web UI, providing insights into task execution, logs, and overall pipeline health.

-## 🤝 Contributing

-Contribute to the project by submitting bug reports, feature requests, or code contributions.
-Follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## 📝 License